arifnrsk/arifnrsk/README.md

 - 👋 Hi, I’m @arifnrsk, you can call me Arif
-- 👀 I’m interested in programming website
+- 👀 I’m interested in Data Analytics
 - 🌱 I'm currently majoring in Computer Science

 <!---